-There are 3 reports that show a breakdown of your kitchen's revenue and the applied TFC platform fees: Payment Details report, Total Revenue by Month report, and Total Revenue by Client by Month report.
+There are 4 reports that show a breakdown of your kitchen's revenue and the applied Food Corridor platform fees: Payment Details, Monthly Revenue, Monthly Revenue by Client, and Monthly Revenue By Type.

 The Payment Details report shows the revenue and platform fees on a client payment level.
 This will give you the most detail by showing platform fees per payment.
-The report shows, for each client payment: the bill number, bill creation date, amount owed vs. amount paid, payment status, platform fee, tax, net revenue, payment date, Stripe payment id, payment type, and any payment notes on manual payments.
+The report shows for each client payment: the bill number, bill creation date, amount paid, payment status, platform fee, tax, net revenue, payment date, Stripe payment id, payment type, any payment notes on manual payments, Stripe payout date, and if the payment has been exported to your QuickBooks Online account.

-The 2 Total Revenue reports show you the platform fees in total for each month.
+The 3 Monthly Revenue reports show you the platform fees in total for each month.
 They have four main columns:

 Gross Revenue: every dollar charged through the system, including manual payments and automatic payments